 - Ohio is home to 11 death row exonerees who collectively spent 216 years incarcerated for crimes they did not commit.
-This means for every five people Ohio has executed, one has been exonerated from death row.
+For every five people Ohio has executed, one has been exonerated from death row.

 - As of Fall 2020, more than half (56%) of Ohio’s death row are people of color, even though they make up a very small fraction (15%) of Ohio’s population.
 When Ohio executions have taken place, 75% of the time the crime committed has involved a white victim.

 - The death penalty is at least three times more expensive than other sentencing options.
 It is estimated that death penalty trials cost Ohio taxpayers as much as $16 million dollars per case.

 The ACLU of Ohio is fighting to abolish the death penalty in Ohio along with Ohioans to Stop Executions, Intercommunity Justice and Peace Center and a broad group of partners from faith leaders to conservative allies and everyone in-between.
 The moment is ripe for repeal.
 Public support for repealing Ohio’s death penalty has never been higher.
 At the Statehouse, a bipartisan team is backing this new legislative push.
 HB 183 and SB 103 are identical, companion bills that would repeal Ohio’s death penalty.
 Both bills have strong bipartisan support, demonstrating how important repeal is to both sides of the aisle.
 Whether it’s due to racial disparity, fiscal, or innocence concerns, Ohioans agree that it is time to put an end to this broken system.

 Currently, 23 states plus Washington D.C. have cut ties with the death penalty; Ohio can and should be the next.